ahmeterdem1/SSL-Messager/README.md

 Shows the current status; target and if group chat is enabled.

+## Admin

+Admin in this system is not an account.
+It is just a thread in the server side.
+This thread takes input from the user, then acts accordingly.
+There are 6 commands in order to moderate and debug.

+### /online

+Same as :online: in the client side.

+### /kick _target_

+Kicks the intended user.

+### /ban _target_

+Ip bans the intended user and kicks them.
+Banned ip's are stored in the banned.csv file.
+This file is read everytime server is started.

+### /msg _target_ _message_

+Sends message to the target with "admin" as the name.
+This name is forbidden as a client account name.

+### /g _message_

+Sends the message to the group chat.

+### /s

+Prints the current server status.
+This is for debug purposes.

 ## Error Logging

 Now server logs some errors.
 User caused errors that are non-fatal in nature